 If you need to EQ a vocal to remove any audio imperfections, it's a good idea to do so before using a vocal compressor.
 This is because vocal compression will only amplify the pre-existing sound to some degree, so you'll certainly want to compress vocals that are as refined as possible.

-However, remember that it's always best to get a better recording of a vocal than to overcompensate with EQ and other effects-- the better the source recording is, the better the vocals' sound.
+However, remember that it's always best to get a better recording of vocals than to overcompensate with EQ and other effects.
+The better the source recording is, the better the vocals' sound.
 You may also use an EQ after you use a compressor.
 This is because the tonal compression may add certain imperfections within the audio signal that you can fine-tune using an equalizer.

 Hence, there isn't a hard and fast rule of where compressors should be used and shouldn't.
 In fact, most engineers utilize multiple compressors through a method called serial compression.